 The Community Health Action Plan fulfills the Affordable Care Act requirement to develop a plan to meet the needs identified in our Community Health Needs Assessment.

-We welcome your questions or feedback on the Community Health Action Plan.
+We welcome your questions or feedback about our Community Health Needs Assessment and Community Health Action Plan.
 Please share your comments by email to Julie Beaubian, community health manager, at Julie.Beaubian@childrenscolorado.org, or by phone at 720-777-8780.

 Community benefit activities